Communications, Drama and Film

 Drama

-Hippolyte Broud holds a degree in Classical Studies from University College London and pursued further training at the Royal Central School of Speech and Drama, where he earned an MA in Advanced Theatre Practice and an MA in Voice Studies: Teaching and Coaching.
-He is currently a second-year PhD candidate at the University of Exeter, researching under the supervision of Professor Konstantinos Thomaidis.
-His doctoral work explores the intersections of voice pedagogy, theatrical imitation, and the historical transmission of vocal techniques, with a particular focus on archival recordings and how they inform contemporary vocal practice.
+Hippolyte Broud is a voice pedagogue, vocal coach, and researcher working between France and the United Kingdom.
+He holds a degree in Classical Studies from University College London and trained at the Royal Central School of Speech and Drama, where he completed an MA in Advanced Theatre Practice and an MA in Voice Studies: Teaching and Coaching.
+He is currently undertaking a practice-as-research PhD at the University of Exeter under the supervision of Professor Konstantinos Thomaidis.

 View full profile